-When we use a MAG $\mathcal{M}$ over $\mathbf{X}\cup \{W, Y\}$ to represent the data generation mechanism involving latent variables, an IV in the underlying DAG over $\mathbf{X}\cup\mathbf{U}\cup\{W, Y\}$ can be mapped to the MAG $\mathcal{M}$.
-All types of IVs (standard, conditional or ancestral IV) have a spurious association with $Y$ because of the latent confounder between $W$ and $Y$.
-We develop the following lemma for properly mapping an IV in a DAG to a MAG (which can only contain observed variables) so that the spurious associations are represented by edges in the MAG.
+When we use a MAG $\mathcal{M}$ over $\mathbf{X}\cup \{W, Y\}$ to represent the data generation mechanism involving latent variables $\mathbf{U}$, an IV in the underlying DAG over $\mathbf{X}\cup\mathbf{U}\cup\{W, Y\}$ can be mapped to $\mathcal{M}$.
+As all types of IVs (standard, conditional or ancestral IVs) have spurious associations with $Y$ because of the latent confounder between $W$ and $Y$, we develop a lemma for properly mapping an IV in a DAG to a MAG.